jboludae/GettingAndCleaningDataProject/README.md

 # GettingAndCleaningDataProject
 This script follows the instructions from the project step by step, from reading the data from, to creating the required tidy data set IN ITS WIDE FORM.
-The script start loading the only library we will use: dplyr It then defines a function f() that takes as inpunt a "names" vector and outputs a tidy version of it: no ".", as less abreviations as possible, etc. It also adds a flag called "select" in order to make easy to select
+The script starts loading the only library we will use: dplyr.
+It then defines a function f() that takes as inpunt a "names" vector and outputs a tidy version of it: no ".", as less abreviations as possible, etc. It also adds a flag called "select" in order to make easy to select